 People love coffee in all forms and sizes.
 The most basic, and broadest categories of coffee are milk and black coffee.
 Both of these coffees are made pretty much the same way, with milk coffee being an extension of black coffee, however, they aren’t the same.
 There are a lot of differences between black coffee and milk coffee.
 Both of these have their fan bases, different characteristics, and differ on a lot of grounds.
-We are going to discuss all of these differences today.

-What Is Black and Milk Coffee?
+What is Black Coffee vs Milk Coffee?

 Milk coffee is black coffee with milk, or cream added to it.
 Sugar is also a common addition, however, it is not necessary.
 Examples of milk coffees are Cappuccino, Latte, Americano, and Mocha.

 The following are few of the major differences in the debate of Black Coffee vs Milk Coffee.

 To be vhonest, black coffee and milk coffee do not differ in terms of the amount of caffeine they contain.
 They differ in terms of the amount of caffeine you consume.
 To explain it a bit further, both a cup of milk coffee and a cup of black coffee have an espresso shot.
 Both the espresso shots contain the same amount of caffeine.
 A plain cup of black coffee can have about 96 mg of caffeine.

 However, since you add milk to your coffee, you dilute the caffeine.
 If you were drinking a cup of espresso, you are now drinking half ¾ of a cup of espresso, because ¼ of the cup is milk.
 You are drinking less caffeine per cup.

 This is the primary reason you feel more energized after a cup of black coffee.
 However, this isn’t always true.
 Your caffeine content is decreased if you have to remove the espresso from the cup to make space for the milk, however, if you are adding milk on top of the entire cup of espresso, your caffeine intake remains the same.